gesslar/BeDocs/docs/start/index.md

 Review the [Installation Guide](/start/installation) for details on how to get and install BeDoc.
 After writing the two lovely paragraphs below, I wanted to write something fun here.
-But, I couldn't think of anything, so, insert your own fun statements, here:
+But, I couldn't think of anything, so, insert your own fun statements, below in the space provided.
+If you need more room, simply turn the webpage over and continue on the back.

 ```
    _______________________________________________